 The Problem: Tank Making Noises

 Are there noises coming from your water heater?
 Does it sound like a low rumbling or popping noise?
 Or maybe it's a high pitched whine?
 The noise you're hearing may be the sound of boiling water.
-Excessive buildup of sediment in the bottom of the tank is causing the bottom of the tank to overheat, boiling the water.
+Excessive buildup of sediment in the bottom of the tank can cause the bottom of the tank to overheat, boiling the water.
 The first solution to try is draining the tank to get rid of the sediment.
 If that doesn't help, you may need to replace the tank.